natalliachu/todomvc-cypress-tests/README.md

 2. Double-click on it to open edit mode.
 3. Delete the text in edit todo field.
 4. Unfocus the field without saving changes.
-> This todo is not deleted, not in edit mode and its layout is broken.
+> This todo is neither deleted, nor in edit mode, and its layout is broken.
 5. Click on that todo once again.
 6. Try to unfocus or delete.
-> This todo is back to edit mode but it can't be reverted back.
-Even by adding a new todo.
+> This todo is back to edit mode but it can't be reverted back, even by adding a new todo.

 ![alt text](https://media.giphy.com/media/t8sCmiDgr6DUYS56sZ/giphy.gif)